-Nearly 91.2 percent and 87.9 percent of the System's total net position for the fiscal years 2021 and 2020, respectively, is represented by its investment in capital assets (e.g. treatment plants, sewer lines, and equipment) net of depreciation and amortization, less the outstanding debt that was issued to acquire these assets.
-The \$4.8 million increase in deferred inflows of resources in fiscal year 2021 is primarily attributable to a \$2.5 million increase in deferred inflows of resources related to the pension and OPEB plans.
-Deferred inflows of resources related to the pension plan decreased by \$0.4 million in fiscal year 2021.
+Nearly 85.7 percent and 91.2 percent of the System's total net position for the fiscal years 2022 and 2021, respectively, is represented by its investment in capital assets (e.g. treatment plants, sewer lines, and equipment) net of depreciation and amortization, less the outstanding debt that was issued to acquire these assets.
+The \$13.1 million increase in deferred inflows of resources in fiscal year 2022 is primarily attributable to a \$13.4 million increase in deferred inflows of resources related to the pension and OPEB plans.
+Deferred inflows of resources related to the pension plan increased by \$12.5 million in fiscal year 2022.
 See Note 6 to the financial statements for more information related to the pension plan and detailed information on the related deferred inflows of resources.
-The OPEB plan deferred inflows of resources increased by \$2.9 million in fiscal year 2021.
+The OPEB plan deferred inflows of resources increased by \$0.9 million in fiscal year 2022.
 Further information regarding the OPEB plan can be found in Note 7 to the financial statements.
-Excluding the deferred inflows of resources related to the pension and OPEB plan and OPEB plans, the total deferred inflows of resources increased by
+Excluding the deferred inflows of resources related to the pension and OPEB plans, the total deferred inflows of resources decreased by

-\$2.3 million due to decreases in deferred gain on refunding of debt as a result of the issuance of Series 2021B Sewer revenue refunding bonds during fiscal year 2021.
-The \$18.9 million increase in deferred outflows of resources is primarily the result of a \$17.3 million increase in deferred loss on refunding of debt due to the issuance of Series 2020 UOSA revenue refunding bonds during fiscal year 2021.
+\$0.3 million due to decreases in deferred gain on refunding of debt.
+The \$2.4 million decrease in deferred outflows of resources is primarily the result of a \$3.0 million decrease in deferred loss on refunding of debt.
 Although the System's investment in its capital assets is reported net of related debt, it should be noted that the resources to pay this debt must be provided from other resources, since the capital assets themselves are not intended to be used to liquidate these liabilities.
-The \$58.2 million increase in net position in fiscal year 2021 was primarily the result of revenue exceeding expenses due to increased revenue from availability fees.
+The \$53.7 million increase in net position in fiscal year 2022 was primarily the result of revenue exceeding expenses due to increased revenue from sales of service and capital contributions.